apolanc2/Project2/FridayAnalysis.md

 ``` r
 # ct2 has the smallest rmse
 ```

+Our second model looks to be the best

+Now a boosted tree model using cross validation

 ``` r
 bt1 <- train(shares ~ n_tokens_content + n_tokens_title + num_imgs + num_videos ,